Australian Couples Estate Planning Bundle

 Rather than your inheritance passing directly to you as a beneficiary, your share of the estate instead passes into a Bankruptcy Trust.

 If you as a bankrupt beneficiary inherit assets directly, they pass to the Trustee in Bankruptcy.
-However, assets that do not pass to you directly, but instead are held in a Bankruptcy Trusts for your benefit are not property for bankruptcy purposes.
+However, assets that do not pass to you directly, but instead are held in a Bankruptcy Trust for your benefit are not property for bankruptcy purposes.
 They are less likely to be lost to the Trustee in Bankruptcy or creditors.

 A ‘right to occupy’ is not as good as a Bankruptcy Trust